pfruan/DiSNEP/README.md

 data("adjacency")
 data("signals")

-# Enhance a general network s0 into a disease specific network by diffusion on a similarity network generated from a tpe of disease omics data.
+# Enhance a general network s0 into a disease specific network by diffusion on a similarity network generated from a type of disease omics data.

 #s0 is the original general gene network.
 #adjacency	is a gene-gene similarity network derived from a type of omics data of a disease.